Kasaragod

 Kasaragod (/ml/) is a municipal town and the administrative headquarters of the Kasaragod district in the state of Kerala, India.
 Established in 1966, Kasaragod was the first municipal town in the district.
 It is the northernmost district of Kerala and is also known as Sapta Bhasha Sangama Bhumi ('The Land of Seven Languages').

-Situated in the rich biodiversity of Western Ghats, it is known for the Chandragiri and Bekal Fort, Chandragiri River, historic Kolathiri Rajas, natural environment of Ranipuram and Kottancheri Hills, historical and religious sites like the Madiyan Kulom temple, Madhur Temple, Ananthapuram Lake Temple and Malik Deenar Mosque.
+Situated in the rich biodiversity of Western Ghats, it is known for the Chandragiri and Bekal Fort, Chandragiri River, historic Kolathiri Rajas, natural environment of Ranipuram Hills and Kottancheri Hills, historical and religious sites like the Madiyan Kulom temple, Madhur Temple, Ananthapuram Lake Temple and Malik Deenar Mosque.
 The historic hill of Ezhimala is located on the southern portion of Kavvayi Backwaters of Nileshwaram.

 Kasaragod is located 90 km north of Kannur city corporation and 50 km south of Mangalore.
 Kasaragod district has the maximum number of rivers in Kerala - 12.
 The town is located on the estuary where the Chandragiri River, which is also the longest river in the district, empties into the Arabian Sea.
 Kasaragod is home to several forts, including Arikady fort, Bekal Fort, Chandragiri Fort, and Hosdurg Fort.
 Bekal Fort is the largest and best preserved fort in Kerala.
 Talakaveri, which is home to Talakaveri Wildlife Sanctuary where the 805 km long Kaveri river originates, is located closer to Ranipuram on the Kerala-Karnataka border.